unyt-org/js-function-caller-metadata/README.md

 # JS Function Caller Metadata

-JS runtime environmemts don't have a builtin way to get the path of the module from which a function call originated.
+JS runtime environmemts don't have a built-in way to get the path of the module from which a function call originated.
 But there are some use cases for such a functionality, e.g. the correct resolution of relative paths in externally called functions or logging, debugging, etc.

 The only way to get the caller path is to analyze the stack trace, which is not implemented uniformly in the different environments.